Are blue overlays helpful?

 Reading Related Signs

-- Text appears to move, words may move together becoming unrecognizable
+- Text appears to move, words may move together becoming unrecognisable

 - Individual words my blur, float or have a halo around them